"The world may change, but it keeps on turning."

 The Form of Wander - Commissioned by Hillsborough County

 The Form Of Wander by artist Marc Fornes; Photo courtesy The Very Many ©NAARO

-This sculpture on the pier at Julian B. Lane Riverfront park was commissioned by the Hillsborough County Public Art Program, who then worked in conjunction with the City of Tampa to install their sculpture in the park.
+This sculpture on the pier at Julian B. Lane Riverfront Park was commissioned by the Hillsborough County Public Art Program, which then worked in conjunction with the City of Tampa to install their sculpture in the park.
 Artist Marc Fornes and his team at The Very Many, created this sculpture inspired by an oak tree canopy, and the aluminum structure presents a new approach to a shade structure and “photo op” destination.
 It can also be viewed from across the river as visitors travel along the Riverwalk.
 Statement from the artist: Seven trunk-like columns straddle this path onto the water, inviting visitors to walk around and through on a winding path.
 They thrust up into a tangle of branches, not unlike the root structures of mangroves which take root along Florida shorelines.
 Six greens from “Chatty Cricket” to “Green Whisper” make up a linear gradient applied locally and according to the direction of the topology.
-Chosen specifically to react to the changing sun, the greens liven to a bright green in response to Tampa’s usually sunny weather, without tipping into the yellow spectrum, and appear more pastel on the rarer greyer days.
-The muted green borrows from a tradition of art deco and art nouveau era riveted structures.
+Chosen specifically to react to the changing sun, the greens liven to bright green in response to Tampa’s usually sunny weather, without tipping into the yellow spectrum, and appear more pastel on the rarer greyer days.
+The muted green borrows from a tradition of art deco and art nouveau-era riveted structures.